svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

 ## Exploring MLR results

-Let us look at the calibration results for the model we created in the last code section.
+Let us look at the calibration results for the model we created in the last section.

 ```matlab
 disp(m.calres)